What is SEND Advocacy?

 SEND Advocacy, as the name suggests, is advocacy centred around Special Educational Needs (SEN) and Disabilities (D) law, policy and practice.
-It is used to refer to children and young people who learn differently and who require additional support in order to access and/or progress in education.
+It is advocacy for children and young people who learn differently and who require additional support in order to access and/or progress in education.

 There are four main areas of SEN: Cognition & Learning, Communication and Interaction, Social, Emotional and Mental Health and Sensory/Physical.
 These are likely to be familiar to you if your child has an EHC Plan (Education Health and Care Plan) as they are covered in sections B (Needs) and F (Provision).